MicrosoftDocs/fabric-docs/docs/data-factory/change-data-capture-from-sap-to-onelake-with-azure-data-factory.md

 # Change data capture from SAP to Microsoft Fabric OneLake with Azure Data Factory

-Azure Data Factory (ADF) and Azure Synapse Analytics come with the SAP CDC connector (for an introduction see [Overview and architecture of the SAP CDC capabilities](/azure/data-factory/sap-change-data-capture-introduction-architecture) or [General availability of SAP CDC capabilities for Azure Data Factory and Azure Synapse Analytics](https://techcommunity.microsoft.com/t5/azure-data-factory-blog/general-availability-of-sap-cdc-capabilities-for-azure-data/ba-p/3650246)), which provides built-in change data capture capabilities covering a variety of SAP sources.
-Many customers use this connector to establish a change data feed from SAP into Delta tables in ADLS Gen2 which is a great storage option for the inbound (also referred to as _bronze_) layer in a Lakehouse architecture.
+Azure Data Factory (ADF) and Azure Synapse Analytics come with the SAP change data capture (CDC) connector (for an introduction see [Overview and architecture of the SAP CDC capabilities](/azure/data-factory/sap-change-data-capture-introduction-architecture) or [General availability of SAP CDC capabilities for Azure Data Factory and Azure Synapse Analytics](https://techcommunity.microsoft.com/t5/azure-data-factory-blog/general-availability-of-sap-cdc-capabilities-for-azure-data/ba-p/3650246)), which provides built-in change data capture capabilities covering various SAP sources.
+Many customers use this connector to establish a change data feed from SAP into Delta tables in ADLS Gen2, which is a great storage option for the inbound (also referred to as _bronze_) layer in a Lakehouse architecture.

 This article describes how to use the SAP CDC connector to create your inbound layer directly in Microsoft Fabric OneLake using ADF or Synapse.

-The two scenarios are very similar in setup, with the main difference being the sink configuration.
+The two scenarios are similar in setup, with the main difference being the sink configuration.
 In fact, as the following diagram suggests, you can simply clone a dataflow writing into Delta tables in Azure Data Lake Storage (ADLS) Gen2, change the sink configuration according to this document, and you’re ready to go.

 If you plan to migrate your SAP data from ADLS Gen2 into Microsoft Fabric, you can even redirect an existing CDC dataflow from ADLS Gen2 to OneLake by adjusting the sink configuration.
 After changing the sink, you can resume the original CDC process, allowing you to seamlessly migrate to Fabric without a cumbersome reinitialization.